tiptoppress/category-posts-widget/README.md

 ## Changelog
 #### <a target="_blank" href="http://tiptoppress.com/category/category-posts-widget/">Read more on our blog ...</a>

+#### 4.7 - Dezember 31th 2016
+* For editing shortcode adds a customizer link to the admin-bar if page/post is in edit mode

 #### 4.6.1 - June 5th 2016
 * Add shortcode [catposts] edit options only in the customizer